Credit: Jo-Anne McArthur

 Animals Australia team

-Beaten with whips, dying on tracks and slaughtered in knackeries – horse racing is nothing to celebrate for horses (and the people that love them!).
-If you’re one of the many people outraged by the routine cruelty in horse racing, the good news is there are plenty of ways to celebrate compassionately for horses this ‘Melbourne Cup’ day!
+From being subject to painful tongue ties and whips, to being deemed ‘wastage’ and sent to slaughter, horse racing is nothing to celebrate for horses (and the people who love them).
+The good news is there are plenty of ways to celebrate compassionately this ‘Melbourne Cup’ day instead.

-RSVP at the Facebook event page: Farshans on the Field.
+RSVP at the Facebook event page: Nup to the Cup – Vegan Takeover

 This image contains content which some may find confronting